erankova/Limelight-Studios-Movie-Industry-Analysis/README.md

 We first analyzed our dataframe containing TMDB and budget information.
 We wanted to test the correlation of several different variables, including `popularity`, `vote_average`, and `production_budget` to `worldwide_gross`.

 To better understand what the correlation coefficient `r` means in terms of relationship strength we used the 'Rule of Thumb for Interpreting the Size of a Correlation Coefficient provided in <a href='https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3576830/'>A guide to appropriate use of Correlation coefficient in medical research</a>.
-These are our results:
+Below are our results.

 #### Correlation Tests
 - `worldwide_gross` vs `popularity`: With a correlation coefficient (r) of ~.64, we can confirm that the more popular the movie, the higher the gross profit with a 'moderate' positive correlation.